szigyi/expose-to-the-light/README.md

 * `chmod u+x install.sh`
 * `./install.sh`

-The install script downloads the latest jar and script files and then setup them to your PATH so you can use it later as any other unix command.
+The `install.sh` script downloads the latest jar and script files and then setup them to your PATH so you can use it later as any other unix command.

 ### Runtime dependencies if you are not using the installer